How to Obtain a Sign Permit in Toronto: A Business Owner's Guide

 With your drawings and supporting documents ready, fill out the applicable building permit and sign permit application forms, available on the City of Toronto website.
 Submit your application via email to expressservices@toronto.ca.

-Processing times are typically three business days or less, though complex applications may take longer.
 At Rouge Hill Consulting, our team boasts a 95% first-application approval rate, ensuring a smooth and efficient process.

-Step 6: Install Your Sign
+Step 8: Install Your Sign and Book Inspections

 Once your permit is approved, forward it to a reputable manufacturer and installer.
 They will fabricate and install your sign according to the approved drawings.

-Need a Sign?
+Need a Sign or Sign Permit?
 Contact Us!

 If you need assistance creating a sign permit package, preparing drawings, or navigating Toronto's sign regulations, Rouge Hill Consulting is here to help.
 Contact us today: